Sample PGY1 schedule with required rotations*

 - Additional month within any of the required rotations

-UT PharmD Seminars, TASHP Residency Showcase, Fall OCCP, SMSHP Residency Showcase, ASHP Midyear Clinical Meeting/Residency Showcase, UHC Pharmacy Council and Resident Poster Session, OSHP Residency Showcase, Ohio Pharmacy Resident Conference, and Spring OCCP
+UT PharmD Seminars, TASHP Residency Showcase, Fall OCCP, ASHP Midyear Clinical Meeting/Residency Showcase, UHC Pharmacy Council and Resident Poster Session, OSHP Residency Showcase, Ohio Pharmacy Resident Conference, and Spring OCCP

-Drug information, pharmacy administration, leadership, pharmacy operations and research are taught and evaluated throughout the course of the year.
-Each resident attends and presents quarterly at the UTMC Pharmacy and Therapeutics committee and gains experience developing a new drug monograph, conducting a medication class review, and a medication use evaluation.
+Drug information, pharmacy practice management, leadership, teaching and learning certificate program, and research are taught and evaluated throughout the course of the year.
+Each resident attends and presents at the UTMC Pharmacy and Therapeutics committee and gains experience developing a new drug monograph, conducting a medication class review, a quality improvement project, and a medication use evaluation.

 Each resident also participates in an ambulatory care clinic one half day each week over the entire year.
-Clinic opportunities include: anticoagulation, diabetes, HIV, CHF, and transplant.
+Clinic opportunities include: anticoagulation, endocrine, HIV, and family medicine.

-Residents take an active role in teaching pharmacy students in didactic and experiential training and active precepting of 4th year students on clinical rotation at UTMC.
+Residents take an active role in teaching pharmacy students in didactic and experiential training and active precepting of APPE students on clinical rotation at UTMC.
 In addition, opportunities exist to serve as teaching assistants for didactic courses at the College of Pharmacy & Pharmaceutical Sciences.
-A comprehensive teaching certificate program for residents is offered within the University of Toledo College of Pharmacy & Pharmaceutical Sciences.
+A comprehensive teaching certificate program for residents is required within the University of Toledo College of Pharmacy & Pharmaceutical Sciences.

 Each pharmacy resident completes at least one MUE or other smaller project along with a major research project.
 The major research project may be scientific-, practice-, or administrative-based research, but must demonstrate a value for clinical pharmacy services.
 Project is presented at the UHC resident poster session prior to the ASHP Midyear Clinical meeting, ASHP poster session, Fall and Spring OCCP meeting and Ohio Pharmacy Resident Conference.
 Publication is expected.